 The client asked us to design a facebook advertising website.
-It had to be a one page website that would generate real estate leads through Facebook.
-The partner in question here is Center Parcs, but possible collaboration with other partners on the same page should also be possible.
-To do this, we had to create a mini-brand that was completely separate from Track.be.
-We came up with the Invest without worries brand.
+It had to be a one page website that would generate real estate leads via Facebook.
+The partner in question here is Center Parcs, but it should also be possible to collaborate with other partners on the same page.

-Invest without worries is a subsidiary project of Track.be , which is also a Studio Pixili project.
+Investing without worries is a subsidiary project of Track, which is also a Pixili project.

 This assignment arose from the potential for a unique collaboration with Center Parcs.
 Many people know that Center Parcs is one of the biggest players in the tourism sector, not that this company also sells real estate.
-They are the owners of these properties, and although most are rented out to tourists, they are always managed by the company.
-They share this profit with buyers, making this type of property very interesting as an investment.
+They do not own most of the cottages they rent to tourists, instead they sell them to investors and share the profits from renting out the properties with them.
+This ensures that this type of property is very interesting as an investment without any worries.

-She learned that properly informing users led to quality leads, as requests really came from interest, not just a catchy headline.
-This headline is necessary to get users to the first place on the page;
+We learned that properly informing users led to qualitative leads, as requests really came out of interest, not just from a catchy headline.
+Don’t get us wrong, these types of headlines are very much needed to attract users to the page in the first place.

-Now a combination of good images, focus on informing and less on selling.
+Now a combination of good images, focusing on informing and less on selling built trust.

-What, when and how you ask on a website is very important.
-You can read that it makes the difference time and again in many of our cases.
+What, when and how you ask something on a website is very important.
+You can read that it makes a difference time and time again in many of our cases.

-We call this web strategy; we see it a bit like playing chess with our users.
-You have to think about what they are and are not likely to do, and it is often a matter of thinking a few steps ahead to checkmate them.
+We call this web strategy; We see it a bit like playing chess with our users.
+You have to think about what they probably will and won’t do, and it’s often a matter of thinking a few steps ahead to checkmate them.